qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 * |checkbox| :guilabel:`Allow saving/loading QGIS layer metadata in the database`
   - more details :ref:`here <savemetadatatodb>`
 * |checkbox| :guilabel:`Also list raster overview tables`
+* :guilabel:`Schema`: Allows to specify a single schema to limit a connection to.
+  When set, only tables from the matching schema will be included in the browser panel and data source select for the connection.
+  This can be used to limit the database work required to populate tables for a connection pointing to a large database store.

 Once all parameters and options are set, you can test the connection by clicking the :guilabel:`Test Connection` button or apply it by clicking